arenaxr/arena-docs/content/interface/user-presence.md

 The above example puts the camera at a position in the scene, but sure enough, when we use a tablet with WebXR Viewer or a VR or AR headset, these values are overwritten. **In fact**, it turns out that from a desktop browser, at the start of our A-Frame session, regardless of the values set in the HTML above, the start position is set to (0, 1.6, 0).
 It was misleading that the HTML definition just happened to match.
 Our code sets it to (0,0,0) in the declaration.
 It gets more interesting: on a tablet or phone, the start position again gets overridden **by (0,0,0) this time!**

 | When moving or rotating the camera relative to the scene, use a camera rig.
-By doing so, the camera’s height offset can be updated by room-scale devices, while still allowing the tracked area to be moved independently around the scene.
+By doing so, the camera's height offset can be updated by room-scale devices, while still allowing the tracked area to be moved independently around the scene.

 ```html
 <a-entity id="rig" position="25 10 0">